Skip to main content

 2. In the left menu, click Administration > Database Management.

-3. Under All graph data, check the Person data checkbox.
+3. Under All graph data, check the EXBase data checkbox.

 The name of the checkbox is based on the value of the source_kind property in the metadata section of the example JSON file.

-This action permanently deletes all nodes with the Person source kind, including any edges connected to those nodes.
+This action permanently deletes all nodes with the EXBase source kind, including any edges connected to those nodes.

 2